Introduction

 How Can You Best Prepare Metal Surfaces for Epoxy Resin Adhesion?

-Additionally, consider using primers specifically designed for metal surfaces.
+Additionally, consider using primers designed for metal surfaces.
 These primers can enhance the chemical bond between the metal and the epoxy resin.
 Apply a thin, even coat of primer and allow it to dry according to the manufacturer’s instructions before applying the epoxy.

 Which types of epoxy resin are best for metal bonding?